Program Overview

 How do I engage with leaders in the military?
 Search through to the research programs, and find programmatic panels here.
 Click into the area of interest, and navigate to the bottom of the respective page, and select “Programmatic Panel” for current year or previous years.
 There, you will see individuals and their affiliation.
 Focus on those in the military or a retiree of the military (unless you have a basis to do so, generally avoid those affiliated with academia).
 To avoid conflict, you are well served to leverage prior year programmatic panel members.

-To find additional military opportunities go to bottom right of the listing here to see a variety of additional opportunities, including:
+To find additional military opportunities go to the bottom right of the listing here to see a variety of opportunities, including:

 Medical Simulation and Information Sciences Research Program (JPC-1)